tekknolagi/tekknolagi.github.com/union-find.md

   * this *next* chain forms a cycle
   * when linking two (definitely disjoint) sets together, swap the next pointers
-  * to enumerate, start at the any set element and follow the next pointers until you get back to the element
+  * to enumerate, start at any set element and follow the next pointers until you get back to the element

 <!--